Skybus Metro

-The Skybus Metro was a prototype suspended railway system by Indian technologist B. Rajaram with the Konkan Railway.
+The Skybus Metro was a prototype suspended railway system by Indian technologist B. Rajaram with the BEML and Konkan Railway which is patented by the Indian Railways.
 The system consisted of an elevated track with the cars suspended below, similar to the Wuppertal Schwebebahn or H-Bahn systems in Germany.

 A 1.6 km (1 mi) test track in Margao, Goa started trials in 2004, but on 25 September, one employee was killed and three injured in an accident, ending the trial.
 The test track was supposed to be extended to 10.5 km, but no progress was made after the accident.
 In 2013, the Konkan Railway dismantled the line.

 Construction

 Skybus can run at 100 km/h using electric power, with suspended cars that carry the passengers.

 Tracks

 Heavy 52 kg/m rails of standard gauge are placed in 8m x 2m-box enclosures.
 These rails are supported over 1m diameter columns 10m tall, spaced at 15-20m intervals on pile foundation.
 This structure is constructed in the divider space between road lanes.
 Sky Bus follows existing road routes without disturbing traffic.
 The steepest gradient was 2%.
 The sharpest curve had a radius of 100m.
 The maximum radius of vertical curve was 3375m.